DyversHands/www.DyversHands.com/_pages/tableau.md

     image_path: /assets/images/games/tableau/improv/improv_cover_750_1050.png
     alt: "Tableau Improv Playset Cover Card"
     title: "Improv &#127914;"
     excerpt: "Collaborate to create unforgettable narratives across genres and emotions.
-Embrace the spirit of improvisation as you build stories together, forming unexpected bonds along the way.
-Immerse yourself in a journey through spontaneous, unscripted storytelling as you weave unique tales together, one scene at a time."
+Ignite your “Yes, and…” spirit of improvisation as you build stories together, forming unexpected bonds along the way.
+Elevate your narrative skills with rules designed for spontaneous & unscripted storytelling as you weave unique tales together, one scene at a time.
+Perfect for roleplaying, improv, and creative writing."
     btn_label: "Read More"
     btn_class: "btn--inverse"
 ---